 The concept behind RealPlayer Cloud is simple: Upload your video content and watch it anywhere.
 Videos can be streamed or downloaded from RealPlayer Cloud, and the app supports synced playback so you can start a video on one device and finish it on another.

-The new RealPlayer Cloud service lets users upload videos for quick to access a variety devices — creating a centralized dashboard of videos for personal use, and making it easier to share videos via email and social media.
+The new RealPlayer Cloud service lets users upload videos for quick access a variety devices — creating a centralized dashboard of videos for personal use, and making it easier to share videos via email and social media.